backend-development/backend-development-textbook/source/adv_authentication.md

 Some questions to ask yourself:

-* Do I only need authentication (Is this the user?) or also authorisation (which user may access what?)
+* Do I only need authentication (is this the user?)
+* Do I need authorisation to access resources on other servers in the users name?
 * Is one factor enough?
-Do I want to support 2 factor athentication?
+Do I want to support 2 factor authentication?
 * Who does the authentication?
 My own app or another "authentication provider"?
 * Which programs need to authenticate?
 Browsers?
 Native apps?
 Command line programs?
 * Are users expecting a "single sign on"?

 ### Authentication Providers

-Authentication Providers like github, google ect can provide both Authentication and Authorisation to use their resources.
+Authentication Providers like Github, Google ect. can provide both Authentication and Authorisation to use their resources.

-For example the app I am building coule
+For example the app I am building could

-* authenticate a user via github, and also access the users private repositories,
+* authenticate a user via Github, and also access the users private repositories,
 * authenticate via google and also access the users photos,
 * authenticate via instagram and create posts in their name on instagram.